Curry makes last-second layup, Warriors beat Clippers

 TIP-INS

-Clippers: The Clippers beat the Warriors 121-116 in overtime the first matchup this season on Nov.
-12 at Staples Center. ...
+Clippers: The Clippers have lost 14 of the past 16 regular-season meetings against Golden State. ...
 Los Angeles won 125-106 last Jan.
 10 at Oracle Arena to snap an 11-game losing streak on the Warriors' home floor.

 Warriors: Durant has scored 30 or more points in four of the last six games. ...
 It was Golden State's second of three back-to-backs with both games at Oracle.